CCEMGroupTCD/DARTassembler/docs/doc_files/1_Pd_Ni_Cross_Coupling.rst

     C  -1.9675509241539992  -1.9516175659140573  0.5112421903
     H  -1.7755298364628027  -1.8022912010877177  1.4301324877

-As before, these numbers are obtained by rotating the phenyl ligand.
+As before, these numbers are obtained by rotating the Ph ligand.
 We can now add the three settings for optimizing DART output structures to the assembler configuration file:

 .. code-block:: yaml